 Major Murphy was awarded the “Man of the Decade Award” by the Eagle-Tribune in 1990 and the “Police Officer of the Year” by the Lawrence Exchange Club 2005.

 He currently maintains his license to carry firearms in the Commonwealth of Massachusetts.

 Major Murphy has Bachelors Degree in Criminal Justice from Western New England College.

 Lieutenant, Accreditation Manager

 Lieutenant Fuller is the department’s Accreditation Manager responsible for maintaining standards in compliance with those set by the Massachusetts Police Accreditation Commission.

 She has been in campus law enforcement since 1992 when she graduated from the full-time Special State Police Officer Academy.

 Lieutenant Fuller has a Diploma in Physical Education from Dunfermline College of Physical Education in Edinburgh, Scotland and taught high school for six years after graduating.
-She is presently pursuing a degree in Liberal Arts at Merrimack, majoring in English.
+She is presently pursuing a degree in Liberal Arts at Merrimack, majoring in Communications.

 She is a certified Sexual Assault Investigator.